joaomalho/Taurus/README.md

 Taurus have an auto-calibration and optimization method designed to measure, test, and select the best parameters for technical analysis metrics.
 This method leverages a backtesting environment to evaluate metric performance over the past 365 days of the selected asset's market data.

-It can be triggered via the application's auto calibration button.
-Please note that this process will overwrite the preset parameter values.

 ---
 ---